httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 * Add note about `Content-Location` for referring to subsequent resources.
 * Require `application/partial-upload` for appending to uploads.
 * Explain handling of content and transfer codings.
+* Add problem types for mismatching offsets and completed uploads.

 ## Since draft-ietf-httpbis-resumable-upload-02
 {:numbered="false"}